-St Mary's Swan Hill, strives to provide positive, clear and effective processes for resolving grievances between the school and parents, caregivers and guardians or children and young people.
+St Mary's Primary School strives to provide positive, clear and effective processes for resolving grievances between the school and parents, caregivers and guardians or children and young people.
 This can assist in building strong relationships, dispelling anxiety and ultimately provide a settled and harmonious learning environment.
 The Complaints Handling Policy seeks to restore fair and respectful relationships.

-St Mary's Swan Hill, endeavours to ensure that complaints are managed and resolved fairly and in a timely manner.
+St Mary's, endeavor's to ensure that complaints are managed and resolved fairly and in a timely manner.
 This policy and procedures have been developed in accordance with the Diocese of Ballarat Catholic Education Limited (DOBCEL) Complaints Management Policy.